Keflex: Overview

-Keflex (cephalexin) is an antibiotic that belongs to the cephalosporin class.
-It works by fighting with the bacteria in the body.
-Keflex is prescribed for the treatment of bacterial infections such as upper respiratory infections, ear infections, skin infections, urinary tract infections, and bone infections.
-Keflex is prescribed to treat infections in adults and children over the age of one year.
-It can be in form of syrup (Keflex syrup) or tablet (Keflex 100 mg).
+Keflex (cephalexin) is an antibiotic in the cephalosporin class.
+It fights bacteria in the body and is prescribed to treat bacterial infections such as upper respiratory infections, ear infections, skin infections, urinary tract infections, and bone infections.
+Keflex is suitable for adults and children over one year of age and is available as a syrup (Keflex syrup) or tablets (Keflex 100 mg).

 Keflex Uses

-Take this medication orally, with or without food.
-Usually, it is taken every 6 to 12 hours.
+• Administration: Take orally, with or without food, every 6 to 12 hours.

 Keflex Side Effects